OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-12.md

 ## Hebrews 12:4

-In your struggle against sin, you have not yet resisted to the point of shedding your blood.
+In your struggle against sin, you have not yet resisted to the extent of shedding your blood.

 ## Hebrews 12:5